lynchaj/nhyodyne/6809PROC/README.md

 ### MONITOR
 This is a simple monitor program, see the "monitor" section of this document for usage instructions.
 "Monitor" requires that the UART is properly initialized.

-It assumes that the 6809 board is set for IOPage $F0.
+It assumes that the 6809 board is set for IOPage $FE.
         * remember that bit A15 is inverted on the board

 If the SBC is the only CPU in the system, ensure that jumpers J1 and J4 are set for 1&2, then burn monitor.hex into EPROM. (note that this monitor does not initialize the UART yet, so this is broken at the moment)